web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 Note: Is your existing frontend app not an npm/JavaScript project?
 You can still use Web Fragments!
 See advanced usage.
 -->

-### 2b.
+### b.
 Initialize the client side Web Fragments library

-Initialize Web Fragments library in the bootstrap client-side code of your existing application:
+Initialize the web fragments library in the bootstrap client-side code of your existing application:

 ```js
 import { initializeWebFragments } from "web-fragments";